dansmyers/IntroToCS/Labs/9-Wordplay.md

 <br/>

+This activity is adapted from Allen Downey's [*Think Python*](https://greenteapress.com/thinkpython2/html/thinkpython2010.html).

 ## Setup

 Create a `Lab_9` directory and `cd` into it.

 Go onto Canvas and download the `words.txt` file.
 This is a *large* list of words collected by Grady Smith as part of the Moby lexicon project, an open-source initiative to collect large free datasets for text analysis.
-This activity is adapted from Allen Downey's [*Think Python*](https://greenteapress.com/thinkpython2/html/thinkpython2010.html).
+Upload the file into your `Lab_9` directory.